 - Blood tests: After a physical exam, the doctor may use blood tests to determine liver function.
 These blood tests determine infection and inflammation in the liver, gallbladder, bile ducts, and pancreas.

-- Imaging tests: An ultrasound is a standard, non-invasive tool to confirm the presence of gallstones.
-The scan uses high-frequency sound waves to image the gallbladder and gallstones.
+- Imaging tests: Ultrasound imaging is a standard, non-invasive tool to confirm the presence of gallstones.
+The ultrasound scan uses high-frequency sound waves to image the gallbladder and gallstones.
 Additional scans, such as a cholescintigraphy or HIDA scan, may be advised if the bile duct’s obstruction is suspected.
 Computed tomography (CT) scan may be done in an emergency to determine the cause of severe abdominal pain.

 Based on the diagnosis, the doctor will prescribe a suitable treatment plan for the child.